MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/ad-group.md

 The end date is inclusive.
 For example, if you set *End Date* to 12/31/2020, the ads in the ad group will expire at 11:59 PM on 12/31/2020.
 The time is based on the time zone that you specify at the campaign level.

 **Add:** Optional.
 To set no end date when adding an ad group, do not set this field.
 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.
-To delete the existing end date setting, and effectively set no end date when updating an ad group, set this field to a date equal to or later than January 2, 2050.
-When you retrieve the ad group next time, this field will be empty i.e. it will not be set to January 2, 2050.
+To delete the current end date and effectively set no end date, set this field to the "delete_value" string.
+When you retrieve the ad group next time, this field will not be set.
 **Delete:** Read-only

 ## <a name="id"></a>Id